-To apply a formula to a field, type it directly into the field, preceded by an equal sign, like '=\$1+\$2'.
-When you press (TAB) or (RET) or C-c with the cursor still in the field, the formula will be stored as the formula for the current column, evaluated and the current field replaced with the result.
+To assign a formula to a column, type it directly into any field in the column, preceded by an equal sign, like '=1+2'.
+When you press (TAB) or (RET) or C-c C-c with the cursor still in the field, the formula will be stored as the formula for the current column, evaluated and the current field replaced with the result.
 If the field contains only '=', the previously stored formula for this column is used.
+For each column, Org-mode will only remember the most recently used formula.
+In the 'TBLFM:' line, column formulas will look like '4=1+2'.